center-key/img-src-placeholder/README.md

    Only process PHP files.

 ## C) Application Code
-Even though **img-src-placeholder** is primarily intended for build scripts, the package can easily be used programmatically in ESM and TypeScript projects.
+Even though **img-src-placeholder** is primarily intended for build scripts, the package can be used programmatically in ESM and TypeScript projects.

 Example:
 ``` typescript